vyku/is210_lesson_02/README.rst

 your working machine.
 The link to the starter repository is found in the Blackboard Lesson 02 Course Materials.

-Once you've done this, start Git Bash on your local development workstation.
+Once you have done this, start Git Bash on your local development workstation.

 Virtual Lab (Only)
 ------------------